On the Work of Cartan and M\"{u}nzner on Isoparametric Hypersurfaces

 These papers of Cartan and M\"{u}nzner have proven to be the foundation for the extensive theory of isoparametric hypersurfaces, which has been developed by many researchers over the years.
 The classification of isoparametric hypersurfaces in spheres has been recently completed (see Chi \cite{Chi-survey}), and this paper concludes with a brief survey of the classification results in Section \ref{chap:2}.

-The author has recently published English translations of all six of these papers Cartan and M\"{u}nzner at CrossWorks, the publishing site for the College of the Holy Cross.
+T. Cecil has recently published English translations of all six of these papers of Cartan and M\"{u}nzner at CrossWorks, the publishing site for the College of the Holy Cross.
 References for these translations are listed together with the references for the papers of Cartan and M\"{u}nzner in the bibliography.

-In general, this paper follows the treatment of the theory of isoparametric hypersurfaces in the book of Cecil and Ryan \cite[pp. 85--137]{CR8}, and some passages are taken directly from that book.
+In general, this paper follows the treatment of the theory of isoparametric hypersurfaces in the book by the authors \cite[pp. 85--137]{CR8}, and some passages are taken directly from that book.
 Several proofs of theorems are omitted in this paper, but they are included in the book \cite{CR8}, and detailed references are given for the proofs.

-The author wishes to acknowledge valuable collaborations over many years on the theory of isoparametric hypersurfaces with Quo-Shin Chi, Gary Jensen, and Patrick Ryan.
+The authors wish to acknowledge valuable collaborations and conversations on the theory of isoparametric hypersurfaces with Quo-Shin Chi, Gary Jensen, and Miguel Dominguez-Vazquez.